sagar7662/apienvironment/README.md

 # API Environment
 This repository guide you, how to manage different environments(Development, Testing, Production) with Xcode.

-# 1. Manage with multiple targets
+# 1. Change your environment using targets
 Go with this link:
 https://github.com/sagar7662/MultipleEnvironment/tree/master/MultipleEnvironmentWithDifferentTarget